A Bible study with Jeffrey J. Harrison

 For God is bringing difficult things against him, punishing him for sins that are far in the past.

 God has locked him up and guards him like a criminal.
-He has engraved a limit beyond which Job is not allowed to go.
+He has made a limit beyond which Job is not able to go.

 Meanwhile, Job says, mankind, referring especially to himself, is wearing out like something rotten, or clothing eaten by moths.